MichaelCWalsh7/Cartridge-Market/README.md

     - While I don't think that the scope of this idea is beyond me, timing was a massive issue with this project and comments were one of the things that got cut to avoid feature bloat.

 - Suggested games
     - This was a much less well-defined idea but one that I would really love to implement.
-The idea was as part of the user's profile various games or lisitngs would be suggested to them based on actions on the site they had taken in the past.
+The idea was as part of the user's profile various games or listngs would be suggested to them based on actions on the site they had taken in the past.
-    - Obviously the potential scope of this in modern times can be gargantuan, especially in a world with things like YouTube algorithims and other similar metrics.
-However, my approach was going to be much more simple, for instance if you have bought a lot of games for the Nintendo 64 then perhaps you're recommended the most popular N64 game on the site that you haven't purchased.
+    - Obviously the potential scope of this in modern times can be gargantuan, especially in a world with things like YouTube algorithms and other similar metrics.
+However, my approach was going to be much simpler, for instance if you have bought a lot of games for the Nintendo 64 then perhaps you're recommended the most popular N64 game on the site that you haven't purchased.

 - Rating
-    - The rating system was somehting that was axed fairly late into the project, going so far as even making it into the Game model (discussed below).
+    - The rating system was something that was axed fairly late into the project, going so far as even making it into the Game model (discussed below).
 The ability to9 rate various games or storefronts or even listings on the site isn't too difficult and if time was more on my side, even just an extra week or two this would have made the grade, but unfortunately it just didn't work out like that.

 - Console sorting
     - While games can be sorted on the site by a variety of metrics, one idea that was unfortunately shelved due to time was to have even more personalized pages based on the console in question, for example for the Super Nintendo or Sega Megadrive.
 Image and image url fields exist on the console models still to incorporate this feature in the near future.